SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       closeListener(eventName)
     </td>
     <td>
       This method is inherited from <a href="https://github.com/SocketCluster/async-stream-emitter#async-stream-emitter">AsyncStreamEmitter</a>.
-It will signal to all consuming <code>for-await-of</code> loops for the <code>eventName</code> listener to <code>break</code> after they have finished consuming the current backlog of events.
+It will signal to all consuming <code>for-await-of</code> loops (for the <code>eventName</code> listener) to <code>break</code> after they have finished iterating over the current backlog of events.
-      This method is the recommended way to stop consuming events; you should not try to target a specific consumer/loop; instead, each consumer should be able to decide for themselves how to handle the break.
-The consumer may choose to immediately resume consumption of the stream like this:
+      This method is the recommended way to gracefully stop consuming events; you should not try to target a specific consumer/loop; instead, each consumer should be able to decide for themselves how to handle the break.
+In Asyngular, the consumer always gets the last say.
+The consumer could choose to immediately resume consumption of the stream like this (note that no event will be missed):

 ```js
 while (exitConditionIsNotMet) {